scraperwiki/dumptruck/readme.md

 DumpTruck
 ==============

-DumpTruck is an document-like interface to an SQLite database that lets you relax.
+DumpTruck is an document-like interface to an SQLite database.
-It supports the following database formats.

 Quick start
 ----------